consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Note that the class should have a constructor with no arguments.

 Now you only have to let DOM know that you wish to use this implementation every time you're creating a model element that should implement the necessary interface.
-Simply register it using extension point `consulo.dom.implementation` and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.
+Simply annotate it with `@ExtensionImpl` and DOM will generate at run-time the class that not only implements the needed interface, but also extends your abstract class.

 ### Models Across Multiple Files
 Many frameworks require a set of XML configuration files ("fileset") to work as one model, so resolving/navigation works across all related DOM files.